Golden birthdays only happen once in your lifetime.

 Use starry table cloths and tones of navy blue to complete the look.

-When serving treats at your celestial party, make cookies and snacks in the shape of stars and use edible glitter to bring them to life.
+When serving treats at your celestial party (marthastewart.com is a great resource), make cookies and snacks in the shape of stars and use edible glitter to bring them to life.

 Shake things up with a galaxy-themed cake and astronaut food.